 5.2 Implementation details

-Facial images are first cropped and resized to 224×224×3 in all experiments.
+We first crop and resize the facial images to 224×224pixels and three color channels in all experiments.
 For the region feature extraction component, the CNN is based on a ResNet_50 network [20].
-The output of conv4_x layer is used as the extracted global representations.
-The RoIAlign layer is following [21].
-We leverage facial landmark detection method proposed by [22] to detect 68 facial landmarks for each facial image.
-Both the region and AU encoders include 6 layers.
-Each layer is the combination of 8-heads self-attention layer and feed-forward layer.
-The AU predicting component includes 6 layers.
-Each layer is the combination of 8-heads self-attention layer, 8-heads multi-head attention layer, and feed-forward layer.
-The classifiers for AU and region predicting are Multilayer Perceptron (MLP) with two hidden layers of sizes 256 and 128.
-The overall framework is trained end-to-end by minimizing the loss function in Equation 5, where α,β,γ are set to 1.
-The framework is implemented by PyTorch [23] and trained by Adam optimizer [24].
-An initial learning rate of 0.00001 and batch size of 32 are adopted.
+The output of the conv4_x layer forms the extracted global representations.
+The RoIAlign layer is designed according to [21].
+We leverage the facial landmark detection method proposed in [22] to detect 68 facial landmarks for each facial image.
+Both the region and AU encoders include six layers.
+Each layer combines an 8-heads self-attention layer and feed-forward layer.
+The AU prediction component has six layers.
+Each layer combines an 8-heads self-attention layer, 8-heads multi-head attention layer, and feed-forward layer.
+The classifiers for AU and region prediction are multilayer perceptron (MLP) networks with two hidden layers of sizes 256 and 128.
+The overall framework is trained end-to-end by minimizing the loss function in Equation 5, where α,β,γ=1.
+The framework is implemented using PyTorch [23] and trained with the Adam optimizer [24].
+We use an initial learning rate of 0.00001 and batch size of 32.

 5.3 Ablation studies